Straight Talk On Welfare Statistics

 The Child’s Health Insurance Program is a separate program from Medicaid and provides health care benefits to children who do not have other sources of health care coverage.
 Each year, millions of children are enrolled in CHIP.

-Every second immigrant household in the US is enrolled in a welfare program.
+54% of immigrant household in the US are enrolled in a welfare program.

 (Center for Immigration Studies)